SorryX/csgo-loader/README.md

 # An Advanced CS:GO Loader

-Hey, Welcome to Advanced Counter-Strike: Global Offensive loader
+Hey, Welcome to Advanced Counter-Strike: Global Offensive loader built in C#

 This software has
 - Mac Design